-- Rankin Elementary School is in its fourth year of a new School Improvement cycle.
+- Rankin Elementary School is in its fifth year of a new School Improvement cycle.
 Rankin is committed to continuous school improvement.
 Rankin has established school wide improvement goals through the AdvancED process based on identified student needs.
-Specific strategies for each grade level have been identified based on researched best practices to address these goals.
-Activities and strategies are being implemented during the 2017-2018 school year.
+We have identified specific strategies for each grade level based on researched best practices to address these goals.
+We implemented these activities and strategies during the 2017-2018 school year.

 - Rankin Elementary has a highly qualified team of teachers that actively pursues educational excellence for all students.
-Our teachers work together a Professional Learning Community (PLC) to continuously support our students’ achievement and academic growth.
+Our teachers work together in Professional Learning Community (PLC) continually to support our students’ achievement and academic growth.

 - Curriculum is developed and implemented based on the Common Core Information regarding the core curriculum is contained in grade level pacing guides and teacher provided parent information packets.

 - Rankin Elementary measures student achievement in multiple ways.
-The NWEA assessment has been utilized to determine annual student academic growth.
+We use the NWEA assessment to determine annual student academic growth.